fbpx

 Polynesian Cultural Center Hack

-If you don’t want to splurge for the whole Polynesian Cultural Center experience, you can just buy general admission tickets to explore the park.
+If you don’t want to spend money on the whole Polynesian Cultural Center experience, you can buy general admission tickets to explore the park.

 At the Samoan Village at the Polynesian Cultural Center, they prepared taro root and green bananas to share with guests later in the day.
 Photo credit: Marcie Cheung